Dunganga0507/Simple-Image-Classifier-Using-Tensorflow-MNSIT-Dataset/README.md

 # Simple-Image-Classifier-Using-Tensorflow-MNSIT-Dataset
-Simple image classifier using Python programming language.
+Simple image classifier of MNSIT Dataset using mainly TensorFlow library of Python.